 If you have an antenatal appointment this week, you might even be able to hear your baby’s heartbeat on a Doppler – a handheld ultrasound device.
 That said, if you can’t hear a heartbeat it doesn’t mean something is wrong, just that your baby is in a more difficult position.

-What’s more, up until this point, although your baby’s chromosones are definitely male or female, the genitals were ‘unisex’.
-From week nine, he or she will start to form specific male or female genitlia.
+What’s more, up until this point, although your baby’s chromosomes are definitely male or female, the genitals were ‘unisex’.
+From week nine, he or she will start to form specific male or female genitalia.

-- Frequent toilet trips: If you find yourself constantly needing to wee, make sure you lean forwards on the toilet to ensure you’ve fully emptied your bladder.
-Also, try and wee again once you’ve finished weeing – this can help you get those extra few hours of shut eye.
+Yes, you are still weeing ALL THE TIME.
+This has been a constant symptom for weeks now.
+If you find yourself constantly needing to wee, make sure you lean forwards on the toilet to ensure you’ve fully emptied your bladder.

 What you should be doing this week